 Research and Publications

-In addition to in-house research staff, the IC² Institute’s research resources include 18 Endowed Fellows on the UT Austin faculty, a network of over 160 Global Fellows throughout the world, and a rotating cast of Visiting Scholars.
+In addition to in-house research staff, the IC² Institute’s research resources include a network of over 160 IC² Institute Fellows throughout the world and a rotating cast of Visiting Scholars.
 Together they have used data collected from the Institute’s education and service programs to produce ground-breaking work on technology commercialization, regional economic development, and entrepreneurship.

 IC² publications to date include over 150 books, 135 book chapters and journal articles, 80 technical reports, and 240 working papers.

 These are just highlights.
 Please explore our site to learn about our other offerings in Research, Education, Regional Economic Development, and Technology Incubation and Acceleration, or contact us at email@example.com.